s7manth/tp/docs/DeveloperGuide.md

 easier to transfer onto a spreadsheet or another storage database regardless of the software being used.
-Since LumiNUS provides a way to import student data from CSV files, the user would not have to go through the repeated, error-prone process of manually adding each student's data to the database. `Import-csv` automates this process and provides a one-command solution to this problem.
+Since LumiNUS provides a way to import student data from CSV files, the user would not have to go through the repeated, error-prone process of manually adding each student's data to the database. `import-csv` automates this process and provides a one-command solution to this problem.

 #### Implementation